 Diagnostic tests include:

 With this test, you may also receive an injection of a dye that makes it easier to observe blood flow in the brain and may indicate the site of a ruptured aneurysm.
 This variation of the test is called CT angiography.

-- Cerebrospinal fluid test.
-If you've had a subarachnoid hemorrhage, there will mostly likely be red blood cells in the fluid surrounding your brain and spine (cerebrospinal fluid).
-Your doctor will order a test of the cerebrospinal fluid if you have symptoms of a ruptured aneurysm, but a CT scan hasn't shown evidence of bleeding.
+Cerebrospinal fluid test.
+If you've had a subarachnoid hemorrhage, there will most likely be red blood cells in the fluid surrounding your brain and spine (cerebrospinal fluid).
+Your doctor will order a test of the cerebrospinal fluid if you have symptoms of a ruptured aneurysm but a CT scan hasn't shown evidence of bleeding.

-- Magnetic resonance imaging (MRI).
+Magnetic resonance imaging (MRI).
 An MRI uses a magnetic field and radio waves to create detailed images of the brain, either 2-D slices or 3-D images.

-- Cerebral angiogram.
+Cerebral angiogram.
 During this procedure, also called a cerebral arteriogram, your doctor inserts a thin, flexible tube (catheter) into a large artery — usually in your groin — and threads it past your heart to the arteries in your brain.
 A special dye injected into the catheter travels to arteries throughout your brain.